hasanzaidi1/14Stars-project/README.md

 `config/schema.sql` builds the following core tables:
 - `student`, `guardian`, and the bridge table `student_guardian` (plus `parent_account` for parent logins).
 - Teaching metadata: `subject`, `level`, `student_level`, and `term`.
+- `teacher_accounts` for login credentials plus the legacy `teachers` directory used by admins.
 - Substitute operations: `substitute` and `substitute_requests`.
 - Auth state persistence: the `sessions` table stores Express sessions in MySQL.